Frequently asked questions

 We advise all students to apply as early as possible to give yourself maximum time to prepare for studying.
 However, we will continue to accept new applications through August for entry into September and until early December for entry into our January intake.

-If you are an international student on a tier 4 visa you can work a maximum of 20 hours per week during term time.
+If you are an international student on a student route visa you can work a maximum of 20 hours per week during term time.

 If you are a UK or EU student there is no cap on working hours, however, please remember that you will be studying full-time and so expected to be completing around 37 hours per week studying.